 Our radio station performs what we call Random Acts of Kindness from time to time.
 Maybe we’ll go to the supermarket (with permission) and watch someone’s jaw drop as we whip out a wad of cash and pay for their groceries or we may go to the diner and pick up a lunch tab.
-While we’re there, we’ll most likely inquire as what that funky odor is that permeates the air.
-Rumor has it that it’s some sort of cleanser, but we absolutely do know that it’s capable of making eyebrows curl and in some cases, eyeballs popping out and falling to the floor.
+While we’re there, we’ll most likely inquire as to what that funky odor is that permeates the air.
+Rumor has it that it’s some sort of cleanser, but we absolutely do know that it’s capable of making eyebrows curl and in some cases, eyeballs popping out and bouncing off the floor.

-I remember a time when we would do nice things for people and they would, in turn, buy us a six pack of Natty Light and we would chat on the front porch for hours, laughing and, with every passing beer, try to one up the other with our feats of accomplishment.
+I remember a time when we would do nice things for people and they would, in turn, buy us a six-pack of Natty Light and we would chat on the front porch for hours, laughing and, with every passing beer, try to one-up the other with our feats of accomplishment.
 “Hey, Bob, did I ever tell you about the time I saved a Boy Scout from drowning?”
 “Actually, Jim, yeah, I think I’ve heard that one a few times and if you tell it again, I’ll whack you over the head with this piece of rebar.”
 Yeah, big Bob, I’ll never forget that day.
 This little guy was just walking on the pier when he slipped and fell in.
 Instinctively, I just dove in the wat…” (interrupting) WHACK !
 Sorry, Jim, I tried to warn you.

 Relax.
 Stop being so suspicious, and, most important, start behaving yourself, because, if you don’t, we’re going to have to get nasty and let you buy your own stuff.